 After the fish has been prepared for eating, it’s believed that keeping a few of the scales from the carp will bring good luck until the next one is prepared the following Christmas.

-Chrysoberyl, or the cat’s-eye gem, is a beautiful and affordable gemstone that’s not only known for its unique pattern, but also as a good-luck charm.
+Chrysoberyl, or the cat’s-eye gem, is a beautiful and affordable gemstone that’s not only known for its unique pattern but also as a lucky charm for gambling.
 Many people wear the semi-precious gem in a ring, necklace, bracelet, or some other kind of jewelry so that it’s always on them.

 It became a very popular item in the West at the end of the 19th century when the Duke of Connaught gave it to his fiancée for their engagement.

 4. Dala horse

 A Dala horse is a wooden sculpture that has been an entrenched part of Swedish culture for centuries, particularly in folk art.
 Originally created as a toy, Dala horses have become so symbolic of Sweden that many souvenir stores now stock them for tourists.
 With such a long historical connection, it’s unsurprising that many locals believe the Dala horse to be a symbol of good luck.